11 Brutal Horror Movies Like Wrong Turn That Will Give You Nightmares

 This film revolves around three backpackers on a road trip, who find themselves in trouble when they stop at remote Wolf Creek.
 When the car engine gives up, a friendly stranger appears out of nowhere to help them out.
 Knowing the dangers, they have no other option but to accept his help.
 And then, the nightmare begins.

 It’s not a fun movie.
-The ending will leave you wanting to hate it, but you have to admire it for what it manages to do to you..
+The ending will leave you wanting to hate it, but you have to admire it for what it manages to do to you.
 Although they tell you in the beginning that it’s based on true events, I thought they didn’t need to.
 It already is a bit too real.
-You'd feel as if someone is peeking around with a camera.
-Well worth a watch if you love movies like Wrong Turn.
+You'd feel as if someone is peeking around with a camera. is well worth a watch if you love movies like Wrong Turn.
+Wolf Creek

 2. Eden Lake (2008)